DarkLorianPrime/Logger/README.md

 ```
 If args for decorator is empty - It will not return [info]

+#I have python 3.10, with convenient traceback support.
+So I'll move on to this.
 [If you want to feel this code online]: https://replit.com/@DarkLorianPrime/Logger-1#main.py
 [If you want to feel this code online]